Sequential Monte Carlo Bandits: Background and preliminaries

-We use $\pi(a)$ to denote a multi-armed bandit policy, which is in general stochastic on its choices of $a\in\A$.
-The goal of a policy is to maximize its cumulative reward, or equivalently, to minimize the cumulative regret --- the loss incurred due to not knowing the best arm $a_t^*$ at each time $t$ --- \ie $R_T=\sum_{t=1}^T y_{t,a^*_t}-y_{t,a_t}$, where $a_t \sim \pi(a)$ denotes the arm picked by the policy.
-Due to the stochastic nature of the problem, we study the \emph{expected} cumulative regret at time horizon $T$ (not necessarily known a priori) where the expectation is taken over the randomness in the outcomes $Y$, the arm selection policy $\pi(\cdot)$, and the uncertainty in the true model $\theta^*$.
+Given history $\HH_{1:t}$, a MAB policy $\pi(A|\HH_{1:t})$ aims at maximizing its cumulative rewards, or equivalently, minimizing its cumulative regret (the loss incurred due to not knowing the best arm $a_t^*$ at each time $t$), \ie $R_T=\sum_{t=1}^T y_{t,a^*_t}-y_{t,a_t}$, where $a_t$ denotes the realization of the policy $\pi(A|\HH_{1:t})$ ---the arm picked by the policy--- at time $t$.
+Due to the stochastic nature of the problem, we study the \emph{expected} cumulative regret at time horizon $T$ (not necessarily known a priori)

-When the true parameters $\theta^*$ of the arms are known, one can readily determine the optimal selection policy $a_t^* = \argmax_{a^\prime \in \A} \mu_{t,a^\prime}(x_t,\theta^*)$.
-However, when there is a lack of knowledge about the model, one needs to learn the properties of the environment (\ie the parameters of the reward distribution) as it interacts with the world (\ie decides which action to take next).
-Hence, one must take into account the uncertainty on the unknown (and possibly dynamic) parameters.
+where the expectation is taken over the randomness in the outcomes $Y$, and the arm selection policy $A_t \sim \pi(A)$ for the frequentist regret.
+In the Bayesian setting, the uncertainty over the true model parameters $\theta^*$ is also marginalized.